 Methodology

 To elicit respondent’s WTP Contingent Valuation Method (CVM) was used [16].
 The CVM is a standard and accepted technique of stated preferences for capturing maximum WTP and was originally developed in the area of valuing environmental benefits [17].
 However, in the vaccination area where the population is familiar with the potential benefit of vaccination such as avoiding cases, economic costs, pains and suffering, CVM is particularly suitable [18].
 A systematic review study indicated that CVM act as a promising tool for capturing the demand for childhood immunization in many low-and middle income countries [19].
 In the healthcare sector, CVM is recommended if respondents know what they are paying for [18,20].
-In this study, we used open-ended bidding game techniques as it produces unbiased estimates since no particular response is promoted [21], and it produces the least conservative estimates compared to other available techniques [22].
+In this study, we used open-ended bidding game techniques as it produces unbiased estimates since no particular response is promoted [21], and produces the least conservative estimates compared to other available techniques [22].
 In open-ended valuation, individuals are asked to state their willingness to pay, as in a bidding game [23], and then depending on the answer, the bid is lowered or raised until reaching the respondent’s maximum willingness to pay.
 However, starting-point bias and anchor bias are often associated with the bidding game techniques [24,25].
 In order to minimize such bias, the starting bid was taken from a pretest of the household survey and in consultation with local residents.
 We conducted proper training on data collection process and used open ended questions to mitigate such biases [26].
 It should be noted that some previous studies used open-ended bidding game technique arguing that such bias was not observed on WTP outcomes [27,28].

 Study settings and sample